Oil and Natural Gas Corporation (ONGC)

 India

-Climate Lobbying Overview: Oil and Natural Gas Corporation (ONGC) has limited engagement with climate change policy.
+Climate Lobbying Overview: Oil and Natural Gas Corporation (ONGC) exhibits limited engagement that is both supportive and oppositional with science-aligned climate policy.
 ONGC appears to support climate action and the role of renewable technologies to transition the energy mix in India.
 However, it continues to promote fossil gas as an essential part of India’s energy mix.

 Additional Note: ONGC is headquartered in India, where InfluenceMap’s LobbyMap platform can currently only make a provisional assessment of corporate climate policy engagement, due to limited capability to access publicly available data on this issue.
 As it is possible that InfluenceMap is not yet able to fully capture evidence of ONGC's climate policy engagement activities, these scores should be considered provisional at this time.